Be-Secure/besecure-playbooks-store/CONTRIBUTING.md

 The following checks run when a PR is opened:

-1. Contributor License Agreement (CLA): If this is your first contribution to BeSman you will be asked to sign the CLA.
+1. Contributor License Agreement (CLA): If this is your first contribution to Be-Secure playbook store, you will be asked to sign the CLA.
 2. Checks: Some automated checks are triggered to verify whether the contents in the pr follow our [guidelines](./checklist.md) and linting.

 # Contributing Steps